What is Driving the Stock Market?

 Dean: When this does recover, I believe these price-to-earnings ratios will start coming down naturally.
 However, we have to be cognizant that we may not get a vaccine in the fall or spring, and this COVID situation could go on for another 18 to 24 months.
 If it does continue, I don’t think there’s any way that these valuations can hold up for that period.

 Bud: I agree wholeheartedly with that.
 In the interim period, the stimulus is so great that it should probably continue to drive the stock market would be my guess.
 I think we’re going to have flat returns getting closer to the election.
 After that point, Katy bar the door; I don’t know what’s going to happen.

 Dean: What happens after that, Bud, depends on two things:

 - How soon will we get a vaccine

 Dean: So, until then, you and I and all of our advisors here at Barber Financial Group are looking at this every single day.
 We’re keeping an eye on your portfolios.
 I want to encourage you to share this information with your friends, share the video, subscribe to us on YouTube, and follow us on Facebook.
 Stay tuned-in with the different content that we write every week and the videos we put out.

 We appreciate you being part of Barber Financial Group.
-If you’re not a client and you’d like an opportunity to visit with one of our advisors, give us a call or fill out the form below.
+If you’re not a client and you’d like an opportunity to visit with one of our advisors, give us a call or schedule a complimentary consultation below.
 Let us know that you’d like to have a conversation.
 We’ll set up a no-obligation visit, which can be done by phone, zoom meeting, or you can come in in-person like Bud, and I are sitting here next to each other today.
 I hope everybody stays healthy and stays safe.
 Thanks for taking the time to join us today.

 Founder & CEO